THE AMAZING 2001 FLOOD!

 the darkness of Room 2 is beyond me, but she quickly made

-herself as comfortable as she could.
-I don't remember seeing her
+herself as comfortable as she could and read

-move from that spot all night.
+move from that spot one time.

-Kimberly Smith also decided not
+Kimberly Smith was another person who decided not

 to make a run for it.
 Instead she grabbed the final remaining

 spot on the couch Gary Richardson and I shared.
-This turned out

 opposite ends of the couch.
 Unfortunately my long legs did not

-Kimberly struggling to pull my foot out of her face.
-Oops.
+lift my foot out of her face

-After I turned out the lights at 12:30 am, he said he quickly
+After I turned out the lights at 12:30 am,

 fell asleep and didn't wake up until 6:30 am the next day.
 Now